fmstam/seq2seq_with_deep_attention/README.md

   <br>
   <img src="images/ptr_machine_2.png" width="324" height="324">
 </p>

 Each one of these arrows <b>points</b> to an item in the input.
 For each input the machine will generate a sequence of these arrows (<b>pointers</b>).
+Therefore, the mahine must learn a mechanisim that generates these arrows.

-We can actually create a better representation when using a hot-one encoding matrix.
-Where each row will tell us which input to point to:
+Let create a better representation that in <b>Figure 1</b> when using a hot-one encoding matrix.
+Where each row tells us which input (x axis) to point to in the current step (y axis).

 <p align="center">
   <b> Figure 3 </b>